gonnavis/co-share/examples/content/counter.md

 ## Next Step

-- That was easy, show me something more complex?
+- That was easy.
+Can you show me something more complex?
 Check out the other **Examples**.
 We always provide the code below.
 They increase in complexity.
-- Have something to complain or correct? **write an issue or an PR**
+- Have something to complain about or correct? **write an issue or a PR**
 - See the complete code for a *real* **networked** version of the counter using `socketio`?
 Check out the [co-share-socketio-counter-example](https://github.com/cocoss-org/co-share-socketio-counter-example)
-- Motived to built a MMORPG / Multiplayer First Person Shooter / ... ?
+- Motived to build an MMORPG / Multiplayer First Person Shooter / ... ?
 Well **go for it**!
 We recommend to use `co-share`, `co-share-socketio`, `react` and `react-three-fiber`.